ptomulik/testmd/rst/README.rst

 - *weak coupling*: each problem is solved separately and some variables are exchanged and inserted into the equations of the other problem; this **is** the MpCCI approach,

+Aspects of data exchange:

+- *association*: each point and/or element is linked to a partner in the other system; the process of finding partners is called *neighborhood search*.
+- *interpolation*: the quantities must be transferred to the associated partner on the other mesh; different mesh geometries, data distributions and the conservation of fluxes must be considered here.